-The Gangnam-gu, Seoul, Korea office space is subleased from our parent, DUG and consists of 31,636 square feet.
-The subleases originated in February 2019 and were amended in October 2020 to reflect an overall increase to DUG (sublessor).
-The subleases will expire in September 2023.
+The Gangnam-gu, Seoul, Korea office space is subleased from our parent, DUG and consists of 28,497 square feet.
+The subleases originated in February 2019 and were amended in October 2020 and October 2023 with DUG (sublessor).
+The subleases will expire in September 2028.